 Carpeted Steps and Risers

-The downside: the steps were not hardwood, but soft pine boards with lots of rough knots and imperfections.
+The downside: the steps were not hardwood, but soft pine boards with lots of rough knots and imperfections and overspray of paint.
 I didn’t let this stop me though.

 The hardest part of re-doing the stairs was the fact that they were opened on the outer edge.
 Removing the carpet between the balusters was tough and the carpet was adhered with glue and 20 staples on each outer edge.

 Once I got all the staples out, the edges were pretty chewed up.
-My hubby help me sand them, but they were not perfect.
+My hubby help me sand them smooth to remove the paint and smooth the nail holes, but they were not perfect.
 Each one had overspray on it from when the detail molding piece was installed by the builder.
-This was hard to remove as each edge was rounded bull-nose.
+This overspray of paint was hard to remove as each edge was rounded bull-nose.